Skip to main content

 05

 Clicks, sessions, and purchases are not enough.
-The business needs source, product, margin context where available, returning buyers, and assisted paths.
+The business needs source, product, margin where available, returning buyers, and the earlier touches that helped the order happen.

 06

-The store needs a clear route from demand to product choice, proof, cart, checkout, follow-up, repeat purchase, and reporting.
+The store needs to move buyers from demand to product choice, proof, cart, checkout, follow-up, repeat purchase, and reporting.

 Services

-Fix the part that keeps traffic from turning into orders.
+Build the parts that turn traffic into orders.

-The work can start with ads, pages, product visibility, email, tracking, reporting, or strategy.
-The route depends on where buyers stop.
+The work can start with ads, product pages, collection pages, checkout, SEO and AI visibility, Klaviyo/email, tracking, reporting, or strategy.
+The right service depends on where buyers stop.

 Google Ads and PPCCampaign structure, product intent, shopping or search demand, landing page fit, revenue tracking, and budget waste.

-Landing pages and websitesProduct-page clarity, collection pages, landing pages, proof, calls to action, mobile flow, cart path, and conversion.
+Landing pages and websitesProduct-page clarity, collection pages, landing pages, proof, buttons, mobile flow, cart steps, and conversion.

-SEO and AI visibilityCollection-page clarity, product-category language, buyer questions, comparison visibility, and answer-engine signals.
+SEO and AI visibilityCollection-page clarity, product-category language, buyer questions, comparison visibility, and AI/search answers buyers see.

-Marketing strategy consultingChannel priority, offer clarity, product demand, revenue reporting, retention path, and next best move.
+Marketing strategy consultingChannel priority, offer clarity, product demand, revenue reporting, retention sequence, and next best move.

-Shopify and ecommerce marketingStore traffic, product pages, checkout path, email follow-up, purchase tracking, and revenue reporting.
+Shopify and ecommerce marketingStore traffic, product pages, collection pages, checkout, Klaviyo/email follow-up, purchase tracking, and revenue reporting.

 Email and Klaviyo marketingAbandoned cart, post-purchase, winback, retention, product education, and repeat-purchase flows.